leonellalevy/Online-help-tutoring-project/README.md

 # Project to have help from tutors <img alt="GitHub" src="https://img.shields.io/github/license/leonellalevy/Online-help-tutoring-project">

 I am trying to do this project to help students in Vanier College.
-Maybe one day it will go further.
+Maybe one day it will go work.

 <h2>Language used</h2>
     <li>Python</li>